 Is baptism necessary today?

 But was it really necessary for Jennifer to undergo this ancient practice that originated in type under the Old Covenant (Hebrews 9:10)?
-Must Christians be baptized today?
+Must Christians be baptized today to have a clean start?

 According to some groups, including Christian Scientists, Quakers, the Salvation Army and Unitarians, the answers to these questions are both “No.”